brightly-salty/qbcanon/literature/world.md

 - He lives with Parvati the Witch and Picture Singh
 - He marries Padma at a Chutney factory

+Satanic Verses

 #### Vikram Seth

 A Suitable Boy

 #### Rabindranath Tagore

+Ravindrasangeet

+- poems set to music

+The Gardener

+Fireflies

+Red Oleanders

+Gitanjali

+The Golden Boat

 The Home and the World

 - Bimala falls for the rebel Sandip and steals her husband Nikhil's money to give to him

+### Israel

+#### Shmuel Yosef Agnon

+The Bridal Canopy

+Days of Awe

+A Guest for the Night

 ### Japan